DuckDivers/dd-cf7-constant-contact-v3/README.txt

 = How do I get a Constant Contact API Access Key and Secret? =

 To get started, go to [Constant Contact Developer](https://app.constantcontact.com/pages/dma/portal/)

+= Do you have detailed instructions on setting up the plugin? =

+Yes.
+There is a complete walkthrough here [How to create an API Key and Token](https://www.duckdiverllc.com/how-to-create-a-constant-contact-api-key/) and here [How to set up this plugin](https://www.duckdiverllc.com/connecting-constant-contact-and-contact-form-7/).

 = The form isn't sending the data to Constant Contact =